sebrink/dotfiles/README.md

 - sudo bash setup.sh
 - If you would like to have your root login be the same, just run the script as root.
 Not with sudo, just as the root user.

-## TODO
+## TODO/KNown Issues
-- Add question on whether or not to use my dotfiles or not
+- Add question on whether or not to use my dotfiles or not.
-- Add way to programtically add Profiles.json to iterm
+- If you don't have xcode tools installed, macOS gets REALLY angry at you.